Meyaal/gitpod-full-template/README.md

 Content
 The code to make the social media links was taken from the Love Running project.
 The code to make the table was taken from the Coffee Coders project.
-The code to make media quires was taken from the Love Running projekt.
-The code to make the Submit buttom was taken from the Love Running project.
-The code to make the form was taken from a site called CSS Forms W3Schools The code to make section for hero-image and hero-outer was taken from the Love Running project.
+The code to make section for hero-image and hero-outer was taken from the Love Running project.
 The code to make the menu was taken from the Love Running project.